Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/aggregate_interference/README.md

 ## Test Data

-To test the `iap.performIAP()` routine for a GWPZ, PPA, FSS and ESC incumbent types, one can use the example given in the `iap_example.py` file along with the test data stored in the `\test_data` sub-folder.
-To run the example, use the command `python iap_example.py`.
+To test the aggregate_interference routine for a GWPZ, PPA, FSS and ESC incumbent types, one can use the example given in the `aggregate_interference_example.py` file along with the test data stored in the `\test_data` sub-folder.
+To run the example, use the command `python aggregate_interference_example.py`.

 ## Copyrights and Disclaimers
 #